xuefeng7/Improving-Sepsis-Treatment-Strategies/README.md

 #### DQN

 The DQN expert is a Dueling Double Deep Q-network.
-It is written in ```./src/expert/qnetwork.py``` To run it, command
+It is written in ```./src/expert/qnetwork.py``` using *Tensorflow*.
+To run it, command

 ```
 python qnetwork.py